-Paying your loans on time is the most important way to avoid an offset, but you might not always be able to do so.
-If you know you can’t make minimum payments on time, try deferring your loans.
-When your loans are deferred, you can postpone payments for up to three years.
+If you know you can’t make minimum payments on time, you can try deferring your loans.
+When your loans are deferred, you can generally postpone payments for up to three years.

-You also can consider another federal repayment option: forbearance, which is similar to deferment but has different eligibility rules.
+You also can consider another federal repayment option called forbearance.
+This is similar to deferment but has different eligibility rules.
 Forbearance pauses your loan payments for up to one year.
 Keep in mind that interest continues to add up during the forbearance period.

 3. Consolidate or refinance your student loans

 Another way of avoiding default is to consolidate or refinance your student loans.
 Both options can help you keep your loan payments low and will move you toward making one payment, rather than multiple payments, per month.
 Depending on your loans, you could qualify for low interest rates through refinancing.